 - Occupation - Certain jobs in which a person may have contact with certain metals, solvents or cleaning supplies increase your risk of contact dermatitis.

-The symptoms of dermatitis range from mild to severe.
+Dermatitis symptoms vary from mild to severe most levels.
 In general, the dermatitis symptoms may include:

 - Dry, cracked skin

 - Painful skin, with stinging or burning

 Ayurveda suggests Virechana as the primary treatment for dermatitis.
 While various herbal medications are necessary throughout the treatment process, they are not enough to treat the condition.

 In Virechana, doctors expel the accumulated waste or toxins that are caused by vitiated Pitta and to re-balance the doshas.
 Preparatory dermatitis treatment for this condition typically includes oil application therapies (both internal and external) and medicated steam.
 These internal medicines are prescribed to increase the digestive fire (Deepana) and burn waste (Ama Pachana) of the body.